gitpod-io/retired-gatsby-website/src/docs/index.md

 ![](./images/gitpod-prefix.png)

 Unlike traditional cloud and desktop IDEs, Gitpod understands the context and prepares the IDE automatically.
-For instance, if you're creating a Gitpod workspace from a pull request, Gitpod will open in code-review mode.
+For example, if you create a Gitpod workspace from a Pull Request, Gitpod will open in code-review mode.

 Also, Gitpod workspaces are meant to be disposable.
 That is, you do not need to maintain anything.